AzuObs/windfury/README.md

 ### AWS S3 Deployment

 When your compilation is done, Windfury will deploy it to your AWS S3 corresponding bucket, with the appropriate headers for caching and content type.

+### Dynamic Routing

+There's no need to trouble yourself with your website's router.
+Windfury takes care for you about it with its dynamic routing system.
+Just declare your [documents with the right structure](#website-architecture) and you're in business.

 ## How It Works?